Branching from the General Linear Group to the Symmetric Group and the Principal Embedding: Notation, brief examples, and main theorem

-where the sum is over all partitions of size $m$ with at most $n$ parts (the symmetric group action commutes with the $GL_n$ diagonal action and the decomposition is multiplicity-free).
-We take this as our definition of $Y^\la_m$.
+where the sum is over all partitions of $s$ with at most $n$ parts (the symmetric group action commutes with the $GL_n$ diagonal action and the decomposition is multiplicity-free).
+We take this as our definition of $Y^\la_s$.
+The following example illustrates our main result.

-\begin{example} Consider the symmetric group on 10 letters $\mathfrak{S}_{10}$ (though the paper will address any $\mathfrak{S}_n$).
+\begin{example} Consider the symmetric group on 10 letters $\mathfrak{S}_{10}$.
 It's $42$ irreps $Y^\mu_{10}$ are in correspondence with partitions $\mu$ of size 10.
-In this paper we will have results for each choice of $m \in \{2,3,\dots\}$.
+Our main result shows that every irrep $Y_{10}^{\mu}$ has non-zero multiplicity in the decomposition of certain two-row partitions $\lambda$ of $10m$, for $m \in \{2,3,\dots\}$.
 Choosing $m=2$ our results state that every irrep $Y^\mu_{10}$ appears in at least one of the following two irreps of $GL_{10}$:

 Choosing $m=3$, we can guarantee that every irrep $Y^\mu_{10}$ of the symmetric group occurs in one of the following irreps of $GL_{10}$:

 Choosing $m=4$ we find that every $Y^\mu_{10}$ appears with non-zero branching multiplicity inside at least one of